-The overlay zone only adds a layer of protection against truly large-scale development by requiring voter approval for those impactful projects.
+Measure Q adds a layer of protection against truly large-scale development by requiring voter approval for those impactful projects.
 It follows that involving voters in a meaningful way in large-scale development projects improves the quality of project proposals.